neuland/jade4j/README.md

       h2= author

 As of version 0.3.0, jade4j uses [JEXL](http://commons.apache.org/jexl/) instead of [OGNL](http://en.wikipedia.org/wiki/OGNL) for parsing and executing these expressions.
+As of version 2.0.0, pug4j uses JEXL3

-We decided to switch to JEXL because its syntax and behavior is more similar to ECMAScript/JavaScript and so closer to the original jade.js implementation.
+We decided to switch to JEXL because its syntax and behavior is more similar to ECMAScript/JavaScript and so closer to the original pug.js implementation.
 JEXL runs also much faster than OGNL.
 In our benchmark, it showed a **performance increase by factor 3 to 4**.

 We are using a slightly modified JEXL version which to have better control of the exception handling.
-JEXL now runs in a semi-strict mode, where non existing values and properties silently evaluate to `null`/`false` where as invalid method calls lead to a `JadeCompilerException`.
+JEXL now runs in a semi-strict mode, where non existing values and properties silently evaluate to `null`/`false` where as invalid method calls lead to a `PugCompilerException`.

 <a name="reserved-words"></a>
 ## Reserved Words